Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

 These metrics aim to evaluate gender bias in NLI models by examining how they link occupations and gender through entailment relationships in pairs of sentences.
 These pairs are constructed with occupation terms in the premise and gender-specific terms in the hypothesis.
 This approach enables an assessment of the model's inclination toward predicting neutral outcomes.
-A fair model would exhibit high $NN$ and $FN$ values, signifying a high likelihood and proportion of neutral predictions.
+A model will satisfy fair inference if it would exhibit high $NN$ and $FN$ values, signifying a high likelihood and proportion of neutral predictions.
 This approach ensures that models handle gender and occupation as separate entities, promoting fairness and independence in their associations.
-In our experiment, we analyzed gender-occupation bias using the BERT model.
-For $NN$, $FN$, $NN_{\tau=0.5}$, and $NN_{\tau=0.7}$, we obtained results of 0.421, 0.397, 0.374, and 0.209, respectively.
-These results indicate that the BERT model shows a moderate ability to predict neutral outcomes.
-At $\tau$ = 0.5, a value of 0.374 reveals a further decrease in neutrality, implying increased bias as the threshold for entailment tightens.
-Finally, the sharp drop to 0.209 at $\tau$ =0.7 highlights significant bias, as the model becomes less likely to predict neutral outcomes under stricter conditions.
-This diminishing trend as the thresholds get higher shows that the model is biased when it comes to how it handles associations between gender and occupation.
-This shows that even though BERT can often tell the difference between gender and occupation, it still has significant bias, especially when the criteria are very strict.

-Furthermore, Akyurek et al.~\cite{akyurek2022measuring} introduce BB-NLI, a benchmark specifically designed to measure and identify human cognitive biases in NLI.
-This bias benchmark is built upon the BBQ dataset~\cite{parrish2021bbq}, which detects biases in QA systems, BB-NLI repurposes the same contexts as premises and converts questions into statements, facilitating bias evaluation in an NLI framework.
-For instance, a scenario like \textit{``The police stopped a Black man and a White man just outside the mall''} is adapted into two potential hypotheses: \textit{``The Black man likely committed a crime''} and \textit{``The White man likely committed a crime''}.
-BB-NLI measures bias by analyzing a model's responses to these hypotheses and assessing how it associates negative behaviors with specific groups.
-The bias score is defined as follows: